 - Return to work the next day (some men go back to work on the same day)

-The tiny opening in the skin is made with a pointed haemostat and the skin is spread, rather than cut with a scalpel, to give an opening approximately 1-2 cm in length.
+The small opening in the skin is made with a pointed haemostat and the skin is spread, rather than cut with a scalpel, to give an opening approximately 1cm in length.
 Since blood vessels in the skin are spread apart rather than cut, bleeding is less than when a scalpel is used, no stitches are required, and the opening is usually sealed closed (often barely visible) by the next day.

 The principal difference with a no-scalpel vasectomy versus a traditional vasectomy is how we access the tubes.
 In a traditional vasectomy 2 cuts are made, one on each side of the scrotum.
-Bleeding is more likely and it often requires stitches to close the cuts or to control the bleeding, however experienced vasectomists that do a traditional vasectomy may be able to make a small incision that will not require any sutures.
+Bleeding is more likely and it often requires stitches to close the cuts or to control the bleeding.
+So a no-scalpel vasectomy is less invasive, in simple terms its “keyhole” surgery for a vasectomy.
 What vasectomists do to the tubes when they access them through the skin is the same and a number of techniques exist.

 What is the difference between a No-Scalpel Vasectomy and a traditional Vasectomy?